mercadopago/devsite-docs/guides/woocommerce/plugin-configuration.en.md

 ## Integrate store to Mercado Pago

 Test and production credentials are requested in this field.
-1. Click on the **Check credentials** button to enter the Mercado Pago panel and see your credentials. **Important**: Please note that test credentials will be requested first and then production credentials.
+1. Click on the **Check credentials** button to enter the Mercado Pago panel and see your credentials.
+You can also access your credentials at [Dashboard](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel). **Important**: Please note that test credentials will be requested first and then production credentials.
 2. Complete the requested fields and click **Save and continue**.

 ## Business personalization